Table of Contents

 Key Takeaways

-• SIMPLE IRAs are retirement plans for small employers with up to 100 employees, featuring simplified administration and lower contribution limits compared to 401(k) plans.
+- SIMPLE IRAs are retirement plans for small employers with up to 100 employees, with easier administration and lower contribution limits than 401(k)s.

-• Public-sector and nonprofit employees may have access to 457(b) plans, which are similar to private-sector 401(k) plans, or defined benefit (DB) pension plans, which calculate retirement benefits based on a formula considering years of service and final pay.
+- Public-sector and nonprofit employees can access 457(b) plans or defined benefit pension plans based on years of service and final pay.

 Thinking about ways to keep funds available to live on when you're no longer working?
 You're probably already familiar with 401(k) plans.
 There are many types of retirement plans to choose from, however — though your choices are primarily dictated by your place of work.
 As most people wind up working for a variety of employers while saving over the course of a career, it can be useful to know the range of possible retirement plans.